 Make starter: Mix flour and yeast Using wooden spoon, stir in the water; beat until smooth soft dough forms, about 3 minutes.
 Scrape down sides of bowl.
 Cover with plastic and leave out for 24 hours before making focaccia.

 Make dough: Mix warm water and yeast in large bowl.
 Let stand 5 minutes.
 Add starter and the ½ cup water and mix 1 minute (mixture will look milky and foamy).
-Add in the oil, 4 teaspoons of the salt and the milk.
-Add 3 1/3 cups bread flour, about 1 cup at a time, mixing until very soft sticky dough forms.
+Add in the oil, 4 teaspoons of the salt, the herbs d' provence and the milk.
+Add the flour, about 1 cup at a time, mixing until very soft sticky dough forms.
 Knead by machine for a few minutes.
 Remove from bowl.
-Knead gently on floured surface for a couple more minutes, kneading in the other 1/3 cup flour.
+Knead gently on floured surface for a couple more minutes, sprinkling with just enough flour to make it manageable.
+I use a dough scraper to gather the dough before each knead and try to use as little flour as I can in the process.

 Oil a large bowl.
 Add the dough; turn to coat and cover with plastic wrap.
 Let dough rise for 2 hours.
-Punch down gently, cover; let rise another couple of hours.
-The dough can rise for several hours or overnight in the refrigerator.
+Punch down gently, cover; let rise for another hour.
+Alternately, the dough can rise overnight in the refrigerator.

 Knead dough gently on floured surface until supple and elastic, sprinkling with flour to prevent sticking, about 5 minutes.
 Let rest for 15 to 20 minutes, covered with towel.
 Push dough out to 12-inch square or rectangle.